-3 The role of surrogate models in digital twins
+195 3 The role of surrogate models in digital twins

-more broadly (e.g., Bauer et al., 2021a, 2021b).
-Because of the differing view of what constitutes a DT in the recent literature, 340 we here adopt and emphasize the definition from NASEM (2022) (see also Niederer et al., 2021; National Academies of Sciences, Engineering, and Medicine, 2023), a DT is "a set of virtual information constructs that mimics the structure, context and behaviour of an individual/unique physical asset, or a group of physical assets, is dynamically updated with data from its physical twin throughout its life cycle and informs decisions that realize value.
-A digital twin is highly dynamical, mimicking Moved (insertion) [8] the time evolution of its physical asset (PA) via advanced simulation and emulation capabilities; it is updated by ingesting vast amounts of observational data of diverse types; and it enables WHAT-IF queries and multiple realizations to support prediction 345 of responses of the PA to hypothetical perturbations with quantified uncertainties."
-Virtually all aspects of ocean forecasting - and ML opportunities therein - may be viewed through the DT lens, from the need to generate high-fidelity simulations or digital representations, ingesting, i.e., assimilating large, heterogeneous data streams, the development of fast surrogates or emulators to either accelerate simulations or provide comprehensive uncertainty estimates, to the generation of diagnostic data that create value for (possibly rapid) decision support.
-350
+The concept of digital twins (DTs) is rapidly gaining traction within the ocean science community and Earth system science more broadly (e.g., Bauer et al., 2021a, 2021b).
+Because of the differing view of what constitutes a DT in the recent literature, we here adopt and emphasize the definition from NASEM (2022) (see also Niederer et al., 2021; National Academies of Sciences, Engineering, and Medicine, 2023), a DT is "a set of virtual information constructs that mimics the structure, context

+- 200 and behaviour of an individual/unique physical asset, or a group of physical assets, is dynamically updated with data from its physical twin throughout its life cycle and informs decisions that realize value.
+A digital twin is highly dynamical, mimicking the time evolution of its physical asset (PA) via advanced simulation and emulation capabilities; it is updated by ingesting vast amounts of observational data of diverse types; and it enables WHAT-IF queries and multiple realizations to support prediction of responses of the PA to hypothetical perturbations with quantified uncertainties." - 205 Virtually all aspects of ocean forecasting and ML opportunities therein may be viewed through the DT lens, from the need to generate high-fidelity simulations or digital representations, ingesting, i.e., assimilating large, heterogeneous data streams, the development of fast surrogates or emulators to either accelerate simulations or provide comprehensive uncertainty estimates, to the generation of diagnostic data that create value for (possibly rapid) decision support.